- Blue Screens of Death are one of the most infamous WIndows-related errors.

 - How do I fix Blue Screens of Death?

 There is no definitive reason why BSoD errors occur, but maintaining your system registries, DLLs, and programs in proper shape will reduce the chance of them appearing.
-More so, making sure your hardware components are compatible is also important.
+More so, third-party software that can fix BSoD errors also exists.

 - What causes Blue Screen of Death errors?

 The most common cause for BSoDs are usually software and hardware related issues that are usually of fatal proportions.
 For more information on what can lead to BSoD errors, check out this article.